 The Aviation Law Review: Denmark

 The civil air sector is to a high degree governed by market mechanisms.
-As such, the establishment of new routes, determination of ticket prices, frequencies, etc., are all based on market-related considerations.
+As such, the establishment of, inter alia, new routes, the determination of ticket prices and frequencies are all based on market-related considerations.
 However, at the same time the civil air sector is subject to detailed legislation, namely in relation to safety and security standards.

 Civil aviation within Danish airspace is governed by the Aviation Act as well as a number of EU regulations as detailed below.
-The Ministry of Transport and Housing has the overall responsibility for maintaining the Aviation Act while the Transport, Construction and Housing Authority (the Transport Authority) has the administrative powers under the Act in relation to supervision, authorisations, registrations, etc.
+The Ministry of Transport and Housing has the overall responsibility for maintaining the Aviation Act while the Transport, Construction and Housing Authority (Transport Authority) has the administrative powers under the Act in relation to, inter alia, supervision, authorisations and registrations.